lokapal-xyz/education/content/howtodao/07-dao-interactions/Upgrades-and-Interoperability/Upgrades.md

 - **Centralization Risks** → If a small group controls upgrades, it undermines DAO decentralization.
 - **Security Vulnerabilities** → Improper upgrade logic can introduce new attack vectors.
 - **Community Backlash** → Lack of transparency in upgrade decisions can erode trust.

----

-## **Final Thoughts**

-Managing smart contract upgrades is a delicate balance between security, decentralization, and flexibility.
-DAOs must ensure that upgrades are transparent, community-driven, and well-audited to minimize risks while enabling continuous improvement.